 If you find that you are having difficulty keeping up with your payments, please call us as soon as you get into arrears.
 We understand that sometimes, paying late can be for a reason.
-Call us now on 0115 907 1000 and we will try our best to help you if we can.
+Contact us and we will try our best to help you if we can.

 Each month we have to issue reminders to a number of residents who have not paid the latest instalment of their council tax.
 We would prefer not to send any reminder notices, so we are looking at other ways to contact residents effectively and to prevent further formal recovery action being required.